Radical right (United States): Smaller fringe groups

-Huey Long, who had been elected governor of Louisiana in 1928 and was a U.S. senator from 1932 until his death in 1935, built a national organization, Share Our Wealth, which had a populist appeal.
-He combined both left and right-wing elements.
-As governor, he removed the poll tax and directed state spending to the improvement of schools and rural roads.
-He attacked "the corporations and urbanites, the 'better elements' and the professional politicians."
-At the time of his death, his organization had, according to its files, over 27,000 clubs with a total membership of almost 8 million.
-Long never introduced minimum wage or child labor laws, unemployment insurance or old age pensions, although other states did so at the time.
-He actively courted support from big business, and reduced taxes on corporations.
-He differed from other right-wingers by making no appeal to conspiracy theories, nativism, or morality.
-He worked closely with Catholics and Jews and never appealed to race issues.
-However, he chose Gerald L. K. Smith, who was associated with the fascist Silver Shirts to organize his Share our Wealth movement.
-But the movement died out following Long's death.

 McCarthyism

 Although the United States emerged from the Second World War as the world's most powerful country economically and militarily, communism had also been strengthened.
 Communism had spread in Eastern Europe and southeast Asia, and there were numerous Communist insurgencies.
 At the same time, Communist espionage had been found in the U.S. Responding to the fears the new enemy presented, Joe McCarthy, a Republican U.S. senator from Wisconsin, claimed in 1950 that there were 205 Communist spies in the State Department.
-The main target of McCarthyism however was ideological nonconformism, and individuals were targeted for their beliefs.
+The main target of McCarthyism, however, was ideological nonconformism, and individuals were targeted for their beliefs.
 Black lists were established in many industries restricting the employment of suspected nonconformists, and libraries were pressured to remove books and periodicals that were considered suspect.
 McCarthy investigated Voice of America and although no communists were found, 30 employees were fired as a result.
 The strongest support for McCarthyism came from some of the German and Irish Catholics, who had been isolationist in both world wars, had an anti-British bias, and opposed socialism on ostensibly religious grounds.
 Catholic support was far from uniform, and many Catholics were actively opposed to McCarthy and his methods.
 Much of the hostility was directed against the Eastern elites.
 Following the GOP landslide in 1952, McCarthy continued his investigations into the new Republican administration until the Republican party turned against him.